rest-go/rest-site/docs/guides/golang.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 ---

 # Golang library

 ## Use Rest as a Go library
-It also works to embed rest server into an existing Go http server
+It also works to embed the Rest server into an existing Go HTTP server

 ``` go
 package main